polterguy/phosphorusfive/core/p5.webapp/system42/components/common-widgets/ckeditor/README.md

   return
 ```

-In addition to the "arguments" you can pass into it, you can also pass in the following.

-* [innerValue] - To set the initial Hyperlambda as the widget is loaded
-* [events] - To associate lambda events with the widget

-All other properties are ignored, and to the most parts, don't really give any sense, since the HTML "textarea" widget rendered, is actually
+All other properties are ignored, and to the most parts, don't really give any sense, since the HTML textarea widget rendered, is actually
 completely replaced at the client-side of things, by the CKEditor's internals.